Enhanced Timesheet Reviewal Experience with Research-backed Insights

 I opted for an unmoderated survey to quickly capture sentiments and gain a basic understanding of user behavior and preferences across regions.

-The survey was conducted using the research platform Maze.
-We placed a notice on the mobile app’s timesheet approvals page and ran the survey for about 2 weeks, enough to capture close to 100 responses.
+Within the product, I placed a notice on the mobile app’s timesheet approvals page and ran the survey for about 2 weeks, enough to capture close to 100 responses.

 Insights